Before You Arrive

 • Pay the SEVIS Fee

-All F-1 and J-1 applicants are required to pay the SEVIS fee.
+All F-1 and J-1 students are required to pay the SEVIS fee.
 The SEVIS fee is used to operate and maintain the Student and Exchange Visitor Information System.

 Learn More